preske87/piwigo_image_tagger/readme.md

 2. The script `generate_tags.py` is scheduled for automated execution
    1. Through the piwigo API (all) images are retrieved as json
    2. The script iterates through each of the images
-      1. If the derived `id` is already known (hereby it is matched against the the stored value in `config.json`), the image is skipped.
+      1. If the derived `id` is already known (hereby it is matched against the the stored value in `processed_images.json`), the image is skipped.
 If not: continue
-      2. If the image does not have an allowed file extension (again as per `config.json`), the image is skipped.
+      2. If the image does not have an allowed file extension (again as per `image_file_extensions` in `config.json`), the image is skipped.
 If the extension is allowed: continue
-      3. The **large** image is being downloaded into a temporary directory
+      3. The *large* image is being downloaded into a temporary directory
       4. The downloaded image is being sent into the Azure AI endpoint
       5. The identified tags/keywords meeting the minimum relevance are being translated
          1. Firstly it is being checked if there is already a translation for the keyword available, if not a new translation is taken from Azure AI